Santiago is the largest island of Cape Verde.

 Cidade da Ribeira Grande de Santiago (previously called Cidade Velha), was once the illustrious Portuguese capital of Cape Verde.
 It has a grand cathedral and the city is overlooked by a magnificent fortress, Fortaleza Real de São Felipe.

 Cidade Velha’s fortunes were built on the slave trade between African, Americans and Europeans.
 For over 200 years merchant galleons visited Santiago to barter and buy manpower imported from West Africa.

 Captain Cook, Sir Francis Drake and Vasco de Gama also docked in Cidade on their voyages of discovery.
 Archaeologists are currently exploring a 14th century Jesuit college, further evidence of Cidade’s rich history and historical importance.

-A circular tour of the island can be completed in a day, although two is recommended to take everything in.
+A circular tour of the island can be completed in a day, although longer is needed to truly appreciate Santiago’s beauty.
 The island has a mountainous interior with two large mountain chains, the highest point being Pico d’Antonia at 1392m.
 The centre of Santiago is fertile and farming is evident, bananas, papaya and maize thrive here.

-Call at the former concentration camp known as ‘Campo da morte lenta’ (slow death camp) to some; ‘Aldeia da morte’ (death village) to others.
+Call at the former concentration camp known as ‘Campo da Morte Lenta‘ (slow death camp) to some; ‘Aldeia da Morte’ (death village) to others.
 It brings back a stark feeling of the former colonial regime.
 A visit tells it’s own story.